EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 ### Open Discussion Topics

+17 Oct.
+Charles.
+Bayes for big data: HMC with stochastic gradients?

 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._